Photo by Daphne Kokot

 "The draft law is definitely heading in the right direction but lawyers have told us that it looks a little sloppy in places.
 Let's see what shape it's in when it gets to a vote.
 Even if it eventually passes, our appeal to the European Court of Human Rights still stands.
 I mean, the negative discrimination of recent years doesn't just disappear," Sakis said.

 "We were really happy when we saw the draft.
 It's a historic moment for the Greek LGBTQI community.
-It was good to see that it wasn't all just about recognizing same-sex civil partnerships, but also included things like insurance, pension, and even inheritance," George Kourogiorgas, Communications Manager for NGO Colour Youth told VICE.
+It was good to see that it wasn't all just about recognising same-sex civil partnerships, but also included things like insurance, pension and even inheritance," George Kourogiorgas, Communications Manager for NGO Colour Youth told us.

 "There's still room for improvement, of course.
 The fact that the new legislation doesn't mention anything about adoption or parenthood is quite important.
 Same-sex families exist and it's strange not to recognise that.
 We also consider it important that a provision for the recognition of gender identity be applied immediately.
 Overall, I think the most worrying issue is that we have to demand for Greece to recognise these things in 2015.
 Especially in a time when homophobic and transphobic attacks are on the rise."